Educational Opportunity Fund (EOF)

 If you meet these income guidelines, you also must meet the following requirements to be considered for the EOF program:

 - You must be a U.S. citizen or eligible non-citizen with valid Permanent Resident Card (I-551 or I-551C), I-94 (with refugee status or asylum granted), or T-visa (T-1, T-2, T-3, etc.), or other qualified status under Title IV federal aid regulations detailed at studentaid.rutgers.edu, indicating that you have been a permanent resident for at least one year prior to fall semester enrollment.
 You must also be a New Jersey resident for at least one year prior to fall semester enrollment.

 - You must be a first-generation college student (i.e. your parents are not four-year college graduates).

 - You must have received a high school diploma or a high school equivalency diploma by the time you register at Rutgers.

-- You must submit all requested documents to the Rutgers' Office of Financial Aid prior to the start of the EOF Summer Institute to complete the FAFSA verification process.
+- You must submit all requested documents to the Rutgers Office of Financial Aid prior to the start of the EOF Summer Institute to complete the FAFSA verification process.
 In addition, if you are selected for State Verification by the New Jersey Higher Education Student Assistance Authority (HESAA), you must also submit all requested documents directly to HESAA to ensure eligibility for both TAG (Tuition Aid Grant) and EOF grants.
-For additional information about state aid eligibility, you may contact HESAA at 1-800-792-8670 or visit hesaa.org.
+For additional information about state aid eligibility, you may contact HESAA at 1-800-792-8670 or visit ww.hesaa.org.

 Back to Top

 EOF Summer Institute

 If you are admitted to one of Rutgers’ undergraduate schools as an EOF student, you must attend and successfully complete a free five- to six-week summer program that is designed to ease your transition from high school to college and sharpen your English, math, and/or science skills.
 You’ll meet new friends, and your EOF Summer Institute tuition and other educational expenses will be paid for.
-Your successful completion of the EOF Summer Institute, which begins toward the end of the June 2013, is a requirement for fall semester enrollment at Rutgers.
+Your successful completion of the EOF Summer Institute, which begins toward the end of June 2014, is a requirement for fall semester enrollment at Rutgers.

 Back to Top